-In addition to the numerous reporting channels discussed within this publication-the FSU Police Department, other law enforcement agencies, and on campus officials-you may also submit an anonymous report of suspected criminal activity to the FSU Police Department through the Silent Witness program accessed at police.fsu.edu/report-crime/ silent-witness-crime-report.
+In addition to the numerous reporting channels discussed within this publication-the FSU Police Department, other law enforcement agencies, and on campus officials - you may also submit an anonymous report of suspected criminal activity to the FSU Police Department through the Silent Witness program accessed at Silent Witness.
 For the purposes of ensuring that accurate and up-to-date crime and safety information is reported to all University constituencies, the University Police Department works closely with the following campus departments-not only to obtain pertinent information-but, moreover, to ensure campus entities can direct inquiries about campus crime safety to the appropriate distribution point.
-These other University departments include but are not limited to: Office of the Dean of Students, Office of the Dean of Graduate Studies, Office of Student Rights and Responsibilities, University Health Services, University Housing, and Office of the Title IX Director.
+These other University departments include but are not limited to: Office of the Dean of Students, Office of the Dean of Graduate Studies, Office of Student Rights and Responsibilities, University Health Services, University Housing, and Title IX Director.